 Photos taken by Emily and Leah and Peter from a July workparty

 We are a small mixed permaculturally-oriented homestead farm situated on 40 acres.
 We started working on this land to develop a small education center.
 In the meantime its all about skills and infrastructure development.
-Our current activities consist of enlarging a medium-sized annuals garden, growing a large assortment of perennial and annual vegetables and storage crops, maintaining a mixed orchard (of over 160 varieties of fruits/nuts/berries) and its duck and goose associates, managing an edibles nursery, tending and milking a small jersey cow, on-site saw-milling and building farm infrastructure, and various other things like making herbal medicine and creating delicious seasonal farm-based foods.
+Our current activities consist of enlarging a medium-sized annuals garden, growing a large assortment of perennial and annual vegetables and storage crops, maintaining a mixed orchard (of over 160 varieties of fruits/nuts/berries) and its duck and goose associates, managing an edibles nursery, on-site saw-milling and building farm infrastructure, and various other things like making herbal medicine and creating delicious seasonal farm-based foods.

 Our dream is a community of happy people working together side by side to produce vibrant fresh foods, 100 mile textiles, self-sufficient medicines, solid structures of wood and earth and inspiration for others to work away from the global-corporate-capital-government apparatus.
 We value doing-it-yourself, developing local responsibility and working hard towards idealistic ideas.
 We are inspired by people who stay put and work to produce not only what they consume but also what the community needs to thrive.

 We have offered and run small seasonal education programs for the past several years We aim to have more comprehensive educational programming running by 2015 pending the completion of the major farm infrastructure.
 Past programs that we have offered include skill development in such topics as fruit tree pruning and propagation, maple syrup production, poultry processing and cedar hat weaving.